jibe-b/gatsby-source-baserow/README.md

 ### Deep linking across tables

-One powerful feature of Airtable is the ability to specify fields which link to records in other tables-- the `Link to a Record` field type.
-If you wish to query data from a linked record, you must specify the field name in `tableLinks` (matching the name shown in Airtable, not the escaped version).
+One powerful feature of Baserow is the ability to specify fields which link to records in other tables-- the `Link to a Record` field type.
+If you wish to query data from a linked record, you must specify the field name in `tableLinks` (matching the name shown in Baserow, not the escaped version).

 This will create nested nodes accessible in your GraphQL queries, as shown in the above example.
-If you do not specify a linked field in `tableLinks`, you will just receive the linked record's Airtable IDs as `strings`.
+If you do not specify a linked field in `tableLinks`, you will just receive the linked record's Baserow IDs as `strings`.
 The name of the column/field does not have to match the related table, but you do need to make sure that the related table is included as an object in your `gatsby-config.js` as well.